 If a season ticket member tells the team that Serge Ibaka is their favorite player, rest assured the fan is going to receive a happy birthday ecard in their inbox from the Thunder Serge Ibaka.
 Plus, on major milestone events like birthdays and anniversaries, their account managers might even deliver a cupcake to the ticket holder’s seat.

-These relationship building strategies are why the Thunder has a 5,000 seat waitlist on season tickets.
+These relationship-building strategies are why the Thunder has a 5,000-seat waitlist for season tickets.
 “We’ve been fortunate enough to renew over 98% in the last 4 years and continue to grow our waitlist, but that’s not going to last forever,” Loft said.
 “We have to connect with our customers hearts and keep relationships strong when ticket sales start to drop.
 You have to think differently you have to find different ways to sell.”